 Noah Baustin is a journalist and audio producer originally from Northampton, Massachusetts.
-He is a first-year student at UC Berkeley’s Graduate School of Journalism where he is studying investigative reporting and audio production.
+He is in the class of ’22 at UC Berkeley’s Graduate School of Journalism where he is studying investigative reporting and audio production.

 Noah got his start in journalism in 2016, when his love of audio storytelling motivated him to pick up a mic and start recording interviews in his home community of western Massachusetts.
-Since then, Noah has worked as a freelancer and his work has been published by New England Public Radio, Valley Free Radio, The Oaklandside, The Daily Hampshire Gazette, The Greenfield Recorder, and more.
+Since then, Noah has worked as a freelancer and his work has been published by KQED, New England Public Radio, The Oaklandside, Berkeleyside, The Daily Hampshire Gazette, The Greenfield Recorder, and more.
 He has covered everything from local government to agriculture to the arts.
-Noah also worked as a producer on the second season of American Public Media’s Field Work podcast and interned for WBUR’s Endless Thread podcast.
-He spent his first semester at Berkeley covering the Oakland Police Department for Oakland North.

 Clips and Published Work